quicwg/base-drafts/draft-ietf-quic-tls.md

 ### TLS Interface Summary

 {{exchange-summary}} summarizes the exchange between QUIC and TLS for both client and server.
-Solid arrows indicate packets that carry CRYPTO frames;
+Solid arrows indicate packets that carry handshake data;
 dashed arrows show where application data can be sent.
 Each arrow is tagged with the encryption level used for that transmission.